1955–56 Stoke City F.C. season: League

 Manager Frank Taylor now backed by his namesake Mr G. Taylor made only minor adjustments to his squad for the start of the 1955–56 season.
 However, after a decent start to the season with Stoke looking capable of challenging for promotion the Stoke board showed their ambition.
 In November Stoke made an ambitious approach for Blackpool legend Stan Mortensen and it seemed that Stoke had signed a forward with some reasonable credentials, however much to the disappointment of the board Mortensen instead joined Hull City.
 So Stoke instead went and paid £11,000 to Lincoln City for their prolific forward Andy Graver.
 However, despite the new arrival being met by approval by the fans Graver would have an unsuccessful spell at the Victoria Ground.

-It was a season of what might have been as Stoke failed to impress after their good start, and slid down the table finally ending up in a rather poor position of 13th.
-They were often found wanting and their home form was very poor, a 3–2 win against Liverpool was the best of the season in what was a 'thrilling' contest.
+After a strong start, Stoke slid down the table before finally ending up in a rather poor position of 13th.
+A 3–2 win against Liverpool was the best of the season in what was a 'thrilling' contest.